QAInsights/Testing-Jokes-Memes/CONTRIBUTING.md

 ## Adding meme

-At the top of the page, add your meme as below followed by ***
+- At the top of the page, add your meme as below followed by ***
+- Add your image to images dir.
+- Add below reference in the README.md at the top.

 ```
-Add your image to images dir.
-Add below reference in the README.md at the top.

 <p align="center">
   <img src="https://raw.githubusercontent.com/QAInsights/Testing-Jokes-Memes/master/memes/GruPlan.jpg" />
 </p>

-> Credit <Name or Reference link>
+> Credit: <Name or Reference link>

 ***
 ```

 ## Adding joke
 ```
 Text goes here.